Black-billed magpie: Conservation status

 Because of its wide range and generally stable population, the black-billed magpie is rated as a species of least concern by the International Union for Conservation of Nature.
-As of 2015, the Government of Canada estimates the population to be between 500,000 and 5,000,000 adults.
+The global population was estimated to be 6,000,000 mature individuals in 2025.
+In 2015, the Government of Canada estimated the population to be between 500,000 and 5,000,000 adults within Canada.

-In the United States, black-billed magpies are protected under the Migratory Bird Treaty Act, but "[a] Federal permit shall not be required to control ... [magpies] when found committing or about to commit depredations upon ornamental or shade trees, agricultural crops, livestock, or wildlife, or when concentrated in such numbers and manner as to constitute a health hazard or other nuisance".
+In the United States, the black-billed magpie is protected under the Migratory Bird Treaty Act, but "[a] Federal permit shall not be required to control ... [magpies] when found committing or about to commit depredations upon ornamental or shade trees, agricultural crops, livestock, or wildlife, or when concentrated in such numbers and manner as to constitute a health hazard or other nuisance".
 State or local regulations may limit or prohibit killing these birds as well.

-In Canada, however, black-billed magpies do not appear on the list of birds protected by the Migratory Birds Convention Act.
+In Canada, however, the black-billed magpie does not appear on the list of birds protected by the Migratory Birds Convention Act.
 Provincial laws also apply, but in Alberta, magpies may be hunted and trapped without a license.

 A detriment to the overall black-billed magpie population is toxic chemicals, particularly topical pesticides applied on the backs of livestock.
 Because black-billed magpies sometimes glean ticks off the backs of cattle, this proves a problem.
 However, in some areas, it has benefited from forest fragmentation and agricultural developments.
 Like many corvids, it is susceptible to West Nile virus.